barryclark/jekyll-now/_posts/2016-03-15-Reisekosten-App-Frontend.md

 })();
 ```

-The above is not the simplest code, it migt be improved but for the POC it did the job.
+The above is not the simplest code, it migt be improved but for the POC it did a great job.

-Other interesting thing worth to mention is that we have targeted to create some basic tests.
-In one day I have managed to set up the environment and write some unit tests for the receiptDetailsController.js using karma.js and one more day took to create some end to end tests using protractor.js.
+Other interesting thing worth to mention is that testing is pretty easy and straightforward using this stack.I will not deail this but it is worth to know that in one day I have managed to set up the environment and write some unit tests for the receiptDetailsController.js using karma.js and one more day took to set up the environment and create some end to end tests using protractor.js.

-Overall I am satisfied with the result of POC , now I am anxious and can't wait to work on the real stuff.
+Overall this stack of technologies allowed to put a healthy and solid base for a more complex mobile app.
+Development was quick and resulted a nice POC app out of it.
+Is this stack a good choice for future mobile apps?
+At this moment I think that it is.
+Let's see what the future will bring to us :).